 CSS is one of the most powerful tools available to web designers.
 Using it we can change the interface of a website in a few minutes without changing the page tags.
 But despite the fact that each of us realizes that it is useful, CSS selectors are far from reaching their potential, and sometimes we tend to use excessive and useless classes, ids, divs, spans, etc. Our HTML is very messy.

-The best way to avoid these plagues in your tags and keep them concise and semantic is to use more complex CSS selectors that can target specific elements without using extra classes or ids, and This way we can also make our code and styles more flexible .
+The best way to avoid letting these "plagues" spread in your markup and keep it clean and semantic is to use more complex CSS selectors that can target specific elements without using extra classes or ids. , and in this way we can also make our code and style more flexible .

 CSS priority